redis/redis/README.md

 Fixing build problems with dependencies or cached build options
 ---------

-Redis has some dependencies which are included into the `deps` directory.
+Redis has some dependencies which are included in the `deps` directory.
 `make` does not automatically rebuild dependencies even if something in the source code of dependencies changes.